Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 Setting the enabled state to **false** will disable all of the transforms performed by that particular service.
-It is possible to disable individual Local transforms by setting the corresponding T-Engine URL property [localTransform.&lt;engineName>.url](#configure-a-t-engine-as-a-local-transform) value to an empty string.
+It is possible to disable individual Local Transforms by setting the corresponding T-Engine URL property [localTransform.&lt;engineName>.url](#configure-a-t-engine-as-a-local-transform) value to an empty string.